 Research Degrees: PhD and MSc

 Our postgraduate research students are involved in diverse research projects across the entire spectrum of computer science.
-In many cases, we offer funded studentships; these positions attract a tax-free scholarship as well as payment of University fees.
+The schools also offers competitive funded studentships; these positions attract a tax-free scholarship as well as payment of University fees.

 Completion of a PhD typically takes about 4 years full-time and 6 years part-time, after a masters or a bachelors degree.
 The School is now following UCD's Structured PhD programme.
 We currently have over 100 postgraduate research students, and the School has a strong international flavor, with students and academic staff from around the world.